Engee documentation

 Symbol_switch: -1

-To verify the final project, we can represent the block from which we are going to generate the code in the form of a formula.
+To verify the final project, we can present the block from which we will continue to generate the code in the form of a formula.
 Let's make sure that the formula is identical to the model.

 In [ ]: